VectorInstitute/interpretability/instructions.md

 deactivate
 ```

-**[Optional]** You can create your own environment using the instructions below and create a kernel with it.
+**[Optional]:** You can create your own environment using the instructions below and create a kernel with it.

 ### Use Jupyter Hub for Notebooks